How to Find a Dom or Sub: Five Places to Meet People

 It doesn’t need to be a big sit-down, drama-filled conversation.
 How about just, “hey, honey?
 I was thinking it would be really hot if you could be a little dominant in bed sometimes/if you let me spank you/if we explored tying each other up/-insert your interest here.- How do you feel about that?

 Hopefully, if your partner is communicative and sex-positive, they’ll be happy to have a conversation about it.
-That doesn’t mean the answer will be “yes,” necessarily, but you’ve opened up a dialogue and that’s a huge step.
+That doesn’t mean the answer will be “yes,” necessarily, but you’ll have opened up a dialogue and that’s a huge step.

 If they seem curious and excited to know more, talk to them about some of your fantasies and encourage them to have input with things they fantasise about.
 Explore this through sexting/cyber-sexing if it’s too scary or embarrassing to do it face-to-face at first.
 Read some erotica or watch some porn together that ticks your kinky boxes.
 Show them Fetlife, blogs, books and any other material you’ve found helpful.
 Go to a munch, talk or workshop together.

 Explore a few light things first – always with a safeword, of course – and see how you go.
 Moving slowly, with lots of check-ins, negotiation, love and care is the way to have some really positive kinky experiences.
 Everything you want to try will still be there weeks, months or years down the line.
-You don’t have to do everything now!
+You don’t have to do everything when you’re brand new to BDSM!

 Get out into the community and make friends and build a kinky support network.
 More on that coming up shortly…